Sanding Belts

 Damascus steel is renowned for two things: its beauty and its ability to create a blade that’s strong enough for rigorous use while remaining flexible enough to resist damage and degradation.
 It’s an achievement that’s impressive even by modern knifemaking standards.

 This resilient and attractive steel was manufactured on a large scale until the 18th century, when the iron ore used to make it was depleted in Indian mines.
 Fortunately, diligent research and modern technology have transformed Damascus steel from a historical curio into a resurrected art.
-In this blog, the team at Red Label Abrasives shares tips on how you can work this ancient art to your knife designs.
+In this blog, the team at Red Label Abrasives shares tips on how you can incorporate this ancient art into your knife designs.

 What is Damascus Steel?

-Modern Damascus steel uses widely available high-carbon steels such as 15n20, which are specially blended with elements like nickel and vanadium to achieve specific properties.
+Modern Damascus steel uses widely available high-carbon steels such as 15n20, which are specially blended with elements like nickel and vanadium to achieve certain properties.
 This broad approach has resulted in variations that are as unique as they are attractive.

 Variations of Damascus Steel